h0tbird/coreseed/README.md

 core@edge-1 ~ $ ssh master-1
 ```

 Use `fleetctl` to start all the service units while you check the status on the first terminal.
-Wait for `zookeeper` to start before you start all the other units:
+Wait for `zookeeper` to become active and running before you start all the other units:
 ```bash
 core@master-1 ~ $ fleetctl start /etc/fleet/zookeeper.service
 core@master-1 ~ $ fleetctl start /etc/fleet/*.service